 Role of Boards in Quality and Safety

-- Quality and safety committees of the board may help to organize information and review all material pertinent to quality and safety, although a board may delegate some tasks, the entire board is still responsible for oversight and decision making around quality and safety.
+The entire board is responsible for oversight and decision making around quality and safety.
+Quality and safety committees of the board may help to organize information and review all material pertinent to quality and safety, and may delegate some other tasks but the board is responsible for oversight and decision making.

 Legislative Responsibilities for Quality and Safety

 The board is responsible for establishing the Quality and Safety plan for their organization.
 The board may use a Quality Committee to enhance the board's oversight.
 A summary of patient safety and quality legislation in Canada can be found on pages 34-38 of the Patient Safety and Quality Priorities for Consortium Participants